tomrobertsOF/Rosenbluth.jl/README.md

 ```

 ## Usage
-The easiest way to get started is using the pre-defined models in the `Models` sub-module, for example:
+The easiest way to get started is using the pre-defined models in the `Models` submodule, for example:
 ```julia
 using Rosenbluth, Rosenbluth.Models